 In 1915-1916 the Arizona State Engineer designed and surveyed the Clifton-Solomonville Highway across southern Greenlee and Graham counties.
 One construction section of the route began at a point three miles west of Clifton and followed a prominent ridge to the Gila River.
 Beyond the river the road kept to the high ground but crossed more rugged terrain, including this crossing of rocky Black Gap.
-To cross the gap the state engineer delineated a single-span concrete slab structure with a 22-foot length and 22-foot width.
+To cross the gap, the state engineer delineated a single-span concrete slab structure with a 22-foot length and 22-foot width.
 The slab was carried on crudely laid stone masonry abutments.
 The simplest of structures, it featured no applied ornamentation and even no guardrails.
 Only low concrete curbs poured integrally with the structural slab helped to keep vehicles from running off the sides.
 Construction of the road and bridges was accomplished primarily by convict labor.
 On October 22, 1916, twenty-two convicts from a state prison camp south of Clifton began work without guards, and as the labor force increased to 100, construction continued throughout 1918 and 1919.
-The Gila River Bridge [8152], a two-span Luten arch, was completed in 1918, the roadway in 1920.
+The Gila River Bridge [08152], a two-span Luten arch, was completed in 1918, the roadway in 1920.
 The convicts built the stone abutments for the Black Gap Bridge at that time, and in August 1920 the state engineer delineated the concrete superstructure.
 A contractor named Coleman completed the concrete work early the following year as the last link in the highway.
-The road has since been superseded by US 666 (renumbered US 191) as the main regional artery but still carries local traffic as a county road.
+The road has since been superseded by U.S. Highway 666 (renumbered U.S. Highway 191) as the main regional artery but still carries local traffic as a county road.
 The Black Gap Bridge survives intact.

 Although the territorial and early state engineers of Arizona employed convict labor extensively to construct roadway bridges, only a handful of these early spans still remains.
 Undoubtedly the most noteworthy convict-built bridges were the multiple-span Tempe Bridge over the Salt River and the Antelope Hill Bridge [abd.] and Clifton Bridge over the Gila.
 The Black Gap Bridge is a more modest representative of this important early construction trend.
 It is one of just a few rail top slabs identified in the inventory.
-Using rails spaced at 24 inches on-center as reinforcing, the rail top slabs by nature a short-span structure, used in secondary road situations.
+Using rails spaced at 24 inches on-center as reinforcing, the rail top slab is by nature a short-span structure, used in secondary road situations.
 The Black Gap Bridge is a typical and unaltered example of this unusual structural subtype.
 In pristine condition, the structure accrues an additional degree of integrity of setting from the fact that the adjacent roadway is relatively unimproved.
 The highway was rerouted before it was paved along this stretch, leaving the road and bridge in essentially original condition.
-The Black Gap Bridge is among a small number of early structures that convey a feeling of what it was like to travel Arizona's state highways in the 1920s and 1930s.
+The Black Gap Bridge is a small number of early structures that convey a feeling of what it was like to travel Arizona's state highways in the 1920s and 1930s.

-TECHNOLOGICAL SIGNIFICANCE represents the work of a master possesses high artistic values represents a type, period or method of construction HISTORICAL SIGNIFICANCE associated with significant persons associated with significant events or p contributes to historical district NATIONAL REGISTER CRITERIA × Criterion A Criterion B × Criterion C NATIONAL REGISTER ELIGIBILITY individually eligible x yes no contributes to district yes x no PERIOD OF SIGNIFICANCE: 1921- sportation; Engineering 1964 sportation: Highways
+TECHNOLOGICAL SIGNIFICANCE HISTORICAL SIGNIFICANCE NATIONAL REGISTER CRITERIA represents the work of a master associated with significant persons x Criterion A possesses high artistic values x associated with significant events c r patterns Criterion B represents a type, period or method of construction contributes to historical district Criterion C NATIONAL REGISTER ELIGIBILITY AREA OF SIGNIFICANCE: Tro insportation; Engineering individually eligible x yes no period of significance: 192 1-1978 contributes to district yesx no THEME(S): Tro insportation: Highways